nuchs/toys/hangman/notes/notes4.md

 }
 ```

-And that's pretty much it; this was quite a simple module  and there's
+And that's pretty much it; this was quite a simple module all that's
-only one last thing I was planning to try out with it and that's
-rustdoc.
-Rustdoc is a tool which can extract sepcially formatted
-comments from the code and use them to generate documentation for a
-crate.

-Lets give that a go
+left now is to link everything together.